 - a) Proposals for new off-street permanent, indoor or street markets, car boot sales and temporary markets will be supported provided that: - the scale, nature and location would not harm existing shopping facilities or markets located within town centres; - ii) there would not be an unacceptable impact on local amenity or the general environment; - iii) adequate provision is made for customers' and traders' parking, deliveries and servicing, set-up and storage of stalls, power supply and storage and disposal of refuse; and - iv) there would not be an unacceptable impact on traffic flow or increase in traffic congestion in the area. - b) The council will seek to maintain, and support the enhancement of, existing indoor and street markets within the borough.
-Developments that would adversely affect existing indoor or street markets will not be supported.
+Developments that would adversely affect existing indoor or street markets will not be supported permitted.
+Where construction of a development could adversely affect a street market, applicants should assess this impact and propose mitigation measures to ensure the street market can continue to operate.

-- 6.78.
-Markets add to the vibrancy and character of local areas.
+- 6.88.
+Markets add to the vibrancy, social value and character of local areas.

 Lambeth's markets are well established and popular with local communities and visitors.
-However, if poorly designed and managed they can cause harm to surrounding areas in terms of congestion of local roads and pavements, rubbish and refuse, storage and noise. - 6.79.
-The council wishes to see all of the markets in the borough continue to thrive and will encourage a coordinated approach to development and management of street and indoor markets, including the implementation of the Brixton Street Market Masterplan and Action Plan.
-A specific approach to managing the mix of uses within the indoor markets in Brixton is set out in Local Plan policy PN3. - 6.80.
+However, if poorly designed and managed they can cause harm to surrounding areas in terms of congestion of local roads and pavements, rubbish and refuse, storage and noise. - 6.89.
+The council wishes to see all of the markets in the borough continue to thrive and will encourage a coordinated approach to development and management of street and indoor markets, including the implementation of the Brixton Street Market Masterplan and Action Plan, once finalised.
+A specific approach to managing the mix of uses within the indoor markets in Brixton is set out in Local Plan policy PN3. - 6.90.
 Proposals for new markets considered under a) will also be subject to the requirements of section b) of the policy.